-HCPCI requires liquidity and adequate capital to meet ongoing obligations to policyholders and claimants and to fund operating expenses.
+Our main insurance subsidiary, Homeowners Choice Property & Casualty Insurance Company, Inc., requires liquidity and adequate capital to meet ongoing obligations to policyholders and claimants and to fund operating expenses.
 In addition, we attempt to maintain adequate levels of liquidity and surplus to manage any differences between the duration of our liabilities and invested assets.
 In the insurance industry, cash collected for premiums from policies written is invested, interest and dividends are earned thereon, and losses and loss adjustment expenses are paid out over a period of years.
 This period of time varies by the circumstances surrounding each claim.
 A substantial portion of our losses and loss adjustment expenses are fully settled and paid within 90 days of the claim receipt date.
 Additional cash outflow occurs through payments of underwriting costs such as commissions, taxes, payroll, and general overhead expenses.

-We believe that we maintain sufficient liquidity to pay HCPCl's claims and expenses, as well as to satisfy commitments in the event of unforeseen events such as reinsurer insolvencies, inadequate premium rates, or reserve deficiencies.
+We believe that we maintain sufficient liquidity to pay claims and expenses, as well as to satisfy commitments in the event of unforeseen events such as reinsurer insolvencies, inadequate premium rates, or reserve deficiencies.
 We maintain a comprehensive reinsurance program at levels management considers adequate to diversify risk and safeguard our financial position.

-In the future, we anticipate our primary use of funds will be to pay claims, reinsurance premiums and interest, and also to fund operating expenses.
+In the future, we anticipate our primary use of funds will be to pay claims, reinsurance premiums, interest, and dividends and also to fund operations.
+In addition, we intend to increase the size of our portfolios of limited partnership investments and real estate investments in order to maximize returns during 2015.